longfellowone/field-services/README.md

 ## Running Go server without docker

 1. Stop all running containers
-2. Open the .env file and change the SERVICE_NAME variable from 'grpcsvc' to  your local IP address e.g. '192.168.0.176'
+2. Open the .env file and change the `SERVICE` variable from `grpcsvc` to  your local IP address e.g. `192.168.0.176`
-3. Comment out the entire 'grpcsvc' in docker-compose.yml
+3. Comment out the entire `grpcsvc` in docker-compose.yml
 4. Restart docker containers
 5. In the root directory run `go run cmd/grpcsvc/main.go`